isabella232/primetime.en/help/programming/tvsdk-3.0-for-ios/c-psdk-ios-3.0-content-playback-options/t-psdk-ios-3.0-create-a-video-player/c-psdk-ios-3.0-configure-ui/t-psdk-ios-3.0-display-current-remaining-time.md

 snippet: y
 ---

-# Display the current time and remaining time{#display-the-current-time-and-remaining-time}
+# Display the current time and remaining time {#display-the-current-time-and-remaining-time}

 You can display the current and remaining time of the content that is being played.